droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 Lady Wachter can share that, according to the book, Vladislav was a Wachter and Lovina's husband.
 She isn't sure who Reinhold is, however, and doesn't know any more relevant information about Lady Lovina Wachter, Leo Dilisnya, Sergei von Zarovich, or Tatyana Federovna.

 ***Milestone.*** Assassinating Izek completes a story milestone.
-When Lady Wachter takes power, award each player 1,500 XP.
-(This should bring the players to 5th level.)
+When Lady Wachter takes power, award each player 400 XP.

 > [!abstract]+ **Lady Wachter’s Promises**
 >